Full-Stack-Press/Frill-SSO-Unofficial/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Frill.co SSO Unofficial plugin, enable SSO (Single-sign-on) login from WordPress to [Frill](https://frill.co/ "Frill.co")
+Unofficial Frill.co SSO plugin, enable SSO (Single-sign-on) login from WordPress to [Frill](https://frill.co/ "Frill.co")

 == Description ==

-This Frill.co SSO plugin enables WordPress sites to hook into the Frill system and use their existing WordPress users as the base for SSO, Single-sign-on!
+This Unofficial Frill.co SSO plugin enables WordPress sites to hook into the Frill system and use their existing WordPress users as the base for SSO, Single-sign-on!

 So how does this work?
 Simple:
 #1 get a [Frill](https://frill.co/ "Frill.co") account, yes there is a free option